DirkHeinke/factorio-constant-combinator-rest-api/Readme.md

 ## API

-The constant combinators are identified by the signal set in slots 18-20 and must be in the form RXX with X = 0-9.
+The constant combinators are identified by the signal R set in slot 20.
+In the image below you would use `/cc/995/signals`

 ![Constant Combinator with id R01](/doc/img/cc_r01.png)